 - AR and AP average terms

-With this knowledge, the Strategic Advisor should have all the information they need to develop a smart, and strategic financial forecast, piece by piece, beginning with profit and loss, and specifically the sales, or revenue numbers.
-Layer in direct costs next, and then expenses (fixed first, then variable).
-The whole time you should be monitoring net profit.
-Adjust the forecasted P&L where necessary to keep the net profit on target.
+With this knowledge, the Strategic Advisor should have all the information they need to develop a smart, and strategic financial forecast.
+Start with profit and loss, specifically the sales or revenue numbers, add direct costs, and then expenses (fixed first, then variable).
+The whole time you should be monitoring net profit, and be sure to adjust the P&L where necessary to keep the net profit on target.

 For most small businesses, a monthly forecast for 24 to 36 months is typical.
 Beyond 36 months, a yearly or quarterly look is perfectly fine.

 Once the initial forecast is built, the real fun actually begins!
 No forecast is complete on the initial working.
 The gross margin and net profit probably won’t represent the ideal, desired growth plan for the business.